Fermentation Food Safety, What Irish Kitchens Must Know

 Minimum compliance:

-1. Measure ABV before selling (hydrometer or lab testing)
+1. Measure ABV before selling, using a hydrometer or lab testing

 Best practice: